-Xeljanz® is an arthritis drug that is linked to an increased risk of blood clots in the lungs (pulmonary embolism) and death when it is prescribed at high doses.
+Xeljanz® is an arthritis drug that is linked to an increased risk of heart attacks, strokes, cancer, blood clots and death.

 Need a Texas Xeljanz Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was diagnosed with blood clots in the lungs or suffered death, you should contact our lawyers immediately.
+If you or a loved one was diagnosed with cancer, a heart attack, stroke, blood clots, or died after taking Xeljanz, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 Xeljanz Linked to Blood Clots in Lungs and Death